Poupachef/jobs/back-end-developer.md

 ## Coding test

-To attend to this positions you must deliver the two tests below.
+To attend to this position you must deliver **one** of the two tests below.

 ### Golang